twm/gospark/README.md

 See?
 Here's a graph of your productivity gains after using spark: ▁▂▃▅▇

+This is a compatible reimplementation of the [original spark][original] in the [Go programming language][golang].
+Given a functioning Go environment you should be able to compile it by tying `make`.

+The original README follows.

 ## install

 spark is a [shell script][bin], so drop it somewhere and make sure it's added